 In his first season at Trine, Bergman coached Thunder defensive back Aaron Selking to the MIAA Defensive MVP Award.
-The Thunder have had seven all-conference performers in the secondary under Bergman's guidance.
+The Thunder have had 10 all-conference performers in the secondary under Bergman's guidance.

 Under Bergman's guidance, cornerback Marcus Winters tied Selking's school record with eight interceptions in 2016.
 Winters finished the regular season ranked second in the nation in INTs and third in passes defended.

 During the 2017 season, the Trine defensive secondary recorded a school single-season record 23 interceptions with 14 of those coming from the duo of defensive backs Cayleel Hill and Marcus Winters.
 Hill tied the individual single-season mark with eight "picks," while Winters added six INTs.
 Winters was also named the MIAA Defensive "MVP" as well as being a finalist for the Cliff Harris Award which is given to the top defensive player amongst Division II, III and NAIA institutions.
 In addition, Winters garnered All-Region and All-American honors.
 Trine's 23 interceptions ranked in a tie for sixth most in NCAA Division III.

 In 2018, Winters repeated as the MIAA Defensive "MVP" and earned All-American honors by D3football.com and the American Football Coaches Association (AFCA) as well as being a finalist for the Cliff Harris Award for the second straight year.
 As a squad, the defensive secondary led the MIAA in interceptions with 13, including three returned for touchdowns, and also led the conference in fewist passing yards allowed at 147.5 yards per game.
 Trine's passing yards allowed per game (147.5) ranked as the 11th lowest in NCAA Divison III.